liferay/liferay-docs/develop/tutorials/articles/110-portlets/xx-applying-lexicon-styles-to-your-application.markdown

 # Applying Lexicon Styles to your App [](id=applying-lexicon-styles-to-your-app)

-It’s important to have a consistent user experience across your apps.
+It's important to have a consistent user experience across your apps.
 Liferay's built-in apps achieve this by using the
 [Lexicon Experience Language](/participate/liferaypedia/-/wiki/Main/Lexicon).
 Lexicon is optimized to provide you with a consistent, user-friendly UI for your